gregkrsak/phase-deuce/README.md

 # phase-deuce

 Welcome to the daily log.
+This program was written during the COVID-19 pandemic, as a way to demonstrate that manual "contact tracing" can be spoofed.

+The code is cross-platform, and most of it is (I think) written well.
+Let me know what you think.

 # How do I use this?